alburezg/GWDG_MPIDR/part1.md

 | df (-h) (-hl) | show disk space                          |
 | chmod         | change file attributes                   |

-#### 2.2. \[Optional\] Changing language to English
+#### 2.2.
+(Optional) Changing languages

-By default, the cluster operates in German.
-You can check the language settings by typing:
+To check in which language your account is set up to operate, type:

 ``` bash
 echo $LANG
 ```

-You can change this for the current session:
+You can change this to English for the current session:

 ``` bash
 export LANG=en_US.UTF-8